TiagoSantti7/TiagoSantti7/README.md

-- 👋 Hi, I’m @TiagoSantti7.
+- 👋 Hi, I’m Tiago Santo.
-- 👀 I’m interested in software development and I'm studying so much about it.
+- 👀 I’m interested in software development and I'm studying ADS at FIAP
-- 🌱 I’m currently learning PHP/Lavavel/Bootstrap 5
+- 🌱 I’m currently learning Python/Java/JS
 - 💞️ I’m looking to collaborate on something about tech, now I feel out place from my vocation.
 - 📫 How to reach me: tiagoalvessoares17@gmail.com
 - ⚡ Fun fact: I have been studying programming for 2 years, and I feel insecure about acting in this field.